Is Water Kefir as Beneficial as Milk Kefir?Updated: July 03, 2017Fermented Foods

 - Zygotorulaspora ﬂorentina (yeast)

-Compare this to double the amount in a milk based kefir made with live grains:
+Compare the number of probiotics in water kefir above to double the strains in a milk based kefir made with live grains listed below.

 - Lactobacillus acidophilus